Ethnic nationalism in Japan: Yamato nationalism

 "Yamato nationalism" (大和民族主義, yamato minzoku shugi) is an based on "Yamato people" (大和民族, yamato minzoku), the dominant population group in Japan.

-During the Empire of Japan, Yamato nationalism is inspired most Japanese soldiers and civilians at the time and made Japanese people feel racially superior to the Chinese people.
+During the Empire of Japan, Yamato nationalism is what inspired most Japanese soldiers and civilians at the time and made Japanese people feel racially superior to the Chinese people.
 Today, Yamato nationalism is deeply linked to xenophobic sentiment toward minority races/ethnic groups; due to the influence of Yamato nationalism, Zainichi Koreans who moved to Empire of Japan forcibly or voluntarily during the colonial Korea period and lived in Japan were not granted "citizenship" (国籍, kokuseki, lit: nationality) even after 1945.

+During the late 1930s and early 1940s, as Japan's Yamato nationalism intensified into wartime hyper-nationalism, some ideologists such as Kingoro Hashimoto proposed a single-party dictatorship based on populism, patterned after European fascist movements.
+The regime's ethnic-centered expansionist ideology during this period is clearly illustrated in the 1943 secret report, An Investigation of Global Policy with the Yamato Race as Nucleus.

+Left-wing nationalism

+During the Imperial Japanese period, Japanese Marxists opposed [imperialist] Japanese state nationalism and supported the [separatist/anti-imperialist] ethnic nationalism of Korea and Taiwan, and during the Cold War, some leftists regarded Japan as a colony of the United States, opposed anti-communist "state nationalism" (国家主義 or 国民主義), and supported anti-imperialist or anti-American "minzoku-based nationalism" (民族主義).
+However, in the 21st century, Japanese leftists generally distance themselves from nationalism (whether based on the "state" or on the "minzoku"), even while criticizing American imperialism.